keyroll-99/Fiona/Readme.md

 	- [ ] Docker image
 - [ ] Server
     - [ ] File upload
-	- [ ] Inject service to controller method
+	- [ ] Inject service to a controller method
 	- [ ] Auto impl register
 	- [ ] Auto inject to method
 	- [ ] Extension for EF
 	- [ ] Security
 		- [ ] CORS
-	- [ ] Before call action, as attribute
+	- [ ] Before call action, as an attribute
 	- [ ] Support for plain text in body
 - [ ] GUI
 	- [ ] Database configuration

 Would to have
 - [ ] Debugger
-- [ ] Own http hand shake
+- [ ] Own http handshake
 - [ ] Cache
-- [ ] HttpClient - user can easy use it
+- [ ] HttpClient - user can easily use it
 - [ ] Add user login option

-## How to run simple server
+## How to run a simple server
 in `Program.cs`
 ```c#
 using Fiona.Hosting;